abajcsy/iact_control/README.md

 ## Running the Controllers
 ### Setting up the JACO2 Robot
-Turn on the robot with the on-button.
-Put it in home position by pressing and holding the center (yellow) button on the joystick.
+Turn the robot on and put it in home position by pressing and holding the center (yellow) button on the joystick.

 In a new terminal, turn on the Kinova API by typing:
 ```